-But fear not, choosing the best CBD product for you is just a few scrolls away.
-All you need to do is check out this ‘all you need to know’ guide.
+Not to worry.
+Choosing the best CBD products for you is just a few scrolls away.
+In this, all you need to know guide, we take you through:

-Most of us when we buy any kind of product, want to get the most bang for our buck.
-In CBD terms, that means finding a delivery method that ensures the maximum amount of CBD reaches our bloodstream.
-This is called ‘bioavailability’.
+Most of us want to get the most bang for our buck, right?
+With CBD, that means finding a delivery method that ensures the maximum amount reaches our bloodstream.
+This is what is known as bioavailability.

 A selection of our products